 If you just purchased a brand new Android device, you’ll notice there are some pre-installed apps.
 But, you can install many other apps you want.
-All of them are available in Google Play Store.
+All of them are available in the Google Play Store.
 Just open the app, search for something you wish to install and you’ll be done in a minute or two.
 The app will be ready.

 Developers frequently update their apps to provide bug fixes or bring some improvements or new features.
 In order to see apps working flawlessly, you need to keep them updated.
 If you are new to this OS and want to know how to update all Android apps at once, keep on reading.